-209.1 Lansing Board of Water and Light shall maintain a written Arc Flash and Shock Hazard Safety Program.
-The written program shall provide guidelines for hazard assessment, PPE selection, and employee training.

-- A PPE hazard assessment shall be performed to determine work assignments that require Arc-Rated (AR) clothing and other appropriate arcrated PPE. - In situations of potential exposure to electric arc or flames, only natural fiber, nonflammable clothing that does not melt, ignite or burn continuously shall be worn. - 209.4 Synthetic fabrics shall not be worn, either alone or in blends, unless the manufacturer has certified the clothing's protective value against arc flash hazards. - 209.5 Where required, the minimum AR clothing requirement shall have an arc rating greater than or equal to the heat energy of source of electrical arc, and include: - A. Coverall or pants/shirt, arc-rated gloves. - B. Hard hat, safety glasses, face shield, ear canal inserts, balaclava. - C. Safety boots. - 209.6 Additional clothing worn over or under the AR clothing shall be made of allnatural fibers. - 209.7 When work is performed on energized parts or equipment, employees shall remove all conductive articles such as keys, watch or wallet chains, rings, earrings, necklaces, wrist watches, wrist bands, and eyeglasses with metal frames or clothing with metallic attachments.
+- 209.1 Lansing Board of Water and Light shall maintain a written Arc Flash and Shock Hazard Safety Program.
+The written program shall provide guidelines for hazard assessment, PPE selection, and employee training. - 209.2 A PPE hazard assessment shall be performed to determine work assignments that require Arc-Rated (AR) clothing and other appropriate arc-rated PPE. - 209.3 Only natural fiber clothing shall be worn when exposed or there is a potential for exposure to electric arc or flames. - 209.4 Synthetic fabrics shall not be worn, either alone or in blends, unless it can be demonstrated that they have been treated to withstand the conditions that may be encountered. - 209.5 Where required, the minimum AR clothing requirement is AR pants and AR long sleeve shirt. - 209.6 Additional clothing worn over or under the AR clothing shall be made of allnatural fibers. - 209.7 When work is performed on energized parts or equipment, employees shall remove all conductive articles such as keys, watch or wallet chains, rings, earrings, necklaces, wrist watches, wrist bands, and eyeglasses with metal frames or clothing with metallic attachments.